raspberrypilearning/build-first-robot/worksheet.md

 # Build your First Robot

-Want to get started with robotics but not sure how?
+Do you want to get started with robotics, but you're not sure how?
 Start here with our guide to building a very simple Raspberry Pi bot!

 ## Create your Robot Chassis
 Any roaming robot device needs a chassis to hold the motors and wheels in place and in this case to mount your Raspberry Pi onto.
 If you already have a chassis then you can skip this step and go onto the next one.